Andrew Lachman, Executive Director

 Leslie Torres-Rodriguez, Program Coordinator

 Leslie joins the Center’s staff from CREC, where she served as principal of Great Path Academy and the Public Safety Academy.
 At the Public Safety Academy, she executed a turnaround strategy plan that involved changes in staffing, school climate, operations, intervention programming, teacher leadership development, and professional learning.
 She previously worked for Manchester Public Schools as Director of Career and Technical Education, and Assistant Principal/Director of the Freshman Academy at Manchester High School.
 She has a Bachelor in Human Development and Master of Social Work degrees from the University of Connecticut, and her Ed.D. in Educational Leadership from Central Connecticut State University.
 She served as a school social worker in New Britain and adjunct professor at Capital Community College from 2000 to 2008.
 Prior to her work at the secondary school level she held management and leadership positions in community-based organizations serving urban youth and families.
+Leslie serves as co-facilitator of the LEAD Connecticut Turnaround Principal Program and provides technical assistance to Meriden Public Schools.

 Carol Darr, Office Administrator